How to Get Your Priorities Straight and Finally Stick to Them in 2020

 3. Change your weekly schedule

-Now that you’ve written down your real priorities, I bet they don’t align with what you’re actually doing on a daily basis.
+Now you’ve written down your real priorities, I bet they don’t align with what you’re actually doing on a daily basis.
 It’s time to get your priorities straight.

 Before you go jumping in and changing everything all at once though, here at Limit Breaker, we’re all about sustainable change.
 We don’t want you burning out before you’ve even begun.